ellis882/charlies-restaurant-msp-4/README.md

 *  **Events** - There is a page where you can see which events to book at the restaurant with the details.
 There are three types of events to book, birthday parties, private parties and a dinner and movie night.
 There is also an Event Reservation Form that you can fill in to book a partie.
 You need to know fill in your name, email and phonenumber, the number of people, date and type of event.
 You will be contacted by the manager to discuss further details.
 *  **Chefs** - There is a page where you can see who the grillchef, chef and restaurant manager are of Charlie's Grillhouse.
 They provide an image, title and social media of the team.
 *  **Contact Form** - Visitors can contact the restaurant via the contact page using the contact form for any further information or queries.
 There is also a google map image where the restaurant is.
-* **Online Booking Form** - Reservations can be made online.
+* **Online Booking Form** - Reservations can be made online and can be cancelled online.
 *  **Footer** - The footer dislays links to the restaurants social media accounts, the restaurant logo and slogan.

 ### Features Left to Implement
-There are no feautures left to implement.
+The option for online ordering and working with coupons to give as a present or for marketing purposes (becoming loyal customers).

 ---